kev-liu-dev/Rasp-Pi-NAS-App/README.md

-# Group 51 Project
+# Raspberry Pi NAS App

 ## Project Overview
-This project is Network-Attached Storage (NAS) application that allows you to upload, download, manage, and organize files on a Raspberry Pi.
+This project is Network-Attached Storage (NAS) application created by my team of 4 that allows you to upload, download, manage, and organize files on a Raspberry Pi.

+The API and doxygen comments files aren't included due to file size limits.

 ## Requirements